b1rdmania/vs-token-mvp/WHITEPAPER.md

 ### [vSVault.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSVault.sol)
 - The core logic contract that permanently custodies all deposited fNFTs.
+- Deployed with a two-step initialization process for enhanced security: the owner first deploys the vault, then makes a separate, deliberate transaction to set the trusted fNFT contract address.
 - Mints `vS` tokens 1:1 against the total future value of a deposited fNFT.
 - Features a gas-efficient, batchable `claimVested` function to allow keepers to harvest vested tokens without hitting block gas limits.
+It also includes a built-in incentive to reward callers, creating a permissionless and self-sustaining automation layer.
 - Manages the redemption process, allowing `vS` holders to burn their tokens for a proportional share of the underlying asset.

 ### [vSToken.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSToken.sol)